Merchant Banking 1 1

 What Is a Merchant Bank?

-A merchant bank is a financial institution or firm that invests equity capital into small businesses.
-Merchant banks fill a few different roles, including fundraising, financing, underwriting, portfolio management, and loan syndication.
+A merchant bank is a financial institution or firm that provides the money for equity or debt financing of small businesses.
+They fill a few different roles, helping you raise funds, conduct underwriting, and manage portfolios and loans.
 Merchant banks also provide SMBs with advisory services and issue management.
 They’re kind of a one-stop shop for fundraising and advisory services for mid-sized businesses with international monetary affairs.

 Although merchant banks relate to SMBs, they primarily deal with international businesses.
-Merchant banks work with private placements, not banks geared towards the general public.
+Merchant banks work with private placements, not with publicly held companies.
 So, merchant banking also does not extend to companies big enough to have IPOs (Initial Public Offerings).
 Once a company gets big enough for an IPO, they’d work with an investment bank instead.

 What Are Merchant Banking Services?

-Merchant banking is a financial service for businesses that focuses on international financing, issue management, underwriting, and business loans.
+Merchant banking is a financial service that focuses on international financing, issue management, underwriting, and loans.
 Merchant bankers focus on private equity investments.
-Think of them as the middleman between mid-sized companies or very wealthy entrepreneurs and potential investors.
+Think of them as middlemen between mid-sized companies or very wealthy entrepreneurs and potential investors.

 Characteristics of Merchant Banks

 Merchant banks aren’t commercial banks.
-In fact, they provide no traditional banking services.
+In fact, they do not provide any traditional banking services.
 Instead, they work the B2B angle, helping merchants with equity financing, trade finance, and investment decision-making.
-Merchant banks help prepare mid-sized businesses and startups for larger capital markets.
+Merchant banks help prepare mid-sized merchants and start-ups for larger capital markets.
 In essence, they invest in retailers with a business plan they believe in and help those companies scale.

 What Are the Functions of Merchant Banking?